opendatamesh-initiative/odm-site-platform/docs/overview/index.md

 # Overview

 ## What is ODMP
+If you want to deeply understand the main features and the implementation details of the *Open Data Mesh Platform*, this is the right place to start.
+You can also read the [Site Map](./sitemap.md) where you may find a structured index of all the documentation available on this site to plan your learning journey.

+Welcome on board!

 *Open Data Mesh Platform (ODMP)* is an open-source implementation of an *XOps Platform* facilitating the end-to-end management of data product lifecycle, from creation and validation, through deployment and access management, to decommissioning.

 ODMP's high versatility allows users to utilize the platform as is or tailor it to suit specific requirements.
 Embracing a modular architecture, ODMP leverages open specifications and protocols to enhance interoperability with diverse systems.
 By adhering to established standards, it fosters a supportive ecosystem of mesh tools that seamlessly integrate and adapt to evolving needs.
 Specifically, the platform is based on the [DPDS specification](https://dpds.opendatamesh.org/) for defining data product metadata.